 The types of printed circuit boards can vary: rigid PCBs, flexible PCBs, and rigid-flex PCBs being among some of the most current design processes.
-However, more can go into the types of printed circuit boards that you choose to use then just shape: what’s the copper demand of your printed circuit and therefore what is the solder and solder mask necessities?
+However, more can go into the types of printed circuit boards that you choose to use than just shape: what’s the copper demand of your printed circuit, and therefore what is the solder and solder mask necessities?
 Are there going to be surface mount components or through-hole technology used?

-A single sided PCB will have enough constraints and dimensions to it that require fine adjustments and precise calculations.
-But what about a multilayer or even multi-board system?
+A single-sided PCB will have enough constraints and dimensions that require fine adjustments and precise calculations.
+But what about a multi-layer or even multi-board system?
 The types of printed circuit boards are ever-adapting to the technological capacities and needs that engineers are considering, but is your design software changing too?

 Not all Printed Circuit Boards are created equal, and most applications have their own set functional requirements.
 Likewise, not all PCB design software packages are immediately tailored to design for any and all applications.
 Simpler PCBs like a single-sided PCB layer, low-speed devices need a relatively fewer number of design rules and components than other devices.
 Whatever the application, your PCB design software should act as your best library editor and allow you to customize your design specifications.

 All of this is accomplished with design rules.
 Many PCB design software packages contain industry-standard design rules, which saves designers a significant amount of time.
 Your design software should allow you to choose which design rules are appropriate for your application and allow you to specify your own design rules.
 Once it comes time to validate your design, your software should check your layout against these rules and make error correction easy.